Research

 (with Amy Handlan)

 How does reputation affect the announcement strategy for central bankers?
 This paper provides an answer with a novel combination of theory and computational text analysis.
-We study a communication game between a central bank and the public where the central bank makes announcements about its noisy forecasts of cost-push shocks and sets policy to balance its inflation and output targets.
-Meanwhile, the public updates beliefs about policy conditional on (1) the bank’s announcement and (2) the public's belief about the central bank's ability to accurately forecast, called reputation for competence.
-A tension between the central bank’s ability and its reputation induces nonmonotonic effects on how granularly the central bank communicates.
-Holding reputation fixed, a bank with less precise forecasts will communicate more coarsely to avoid being caught making an incorrect forecast.
-However, when reputation is sufficiently high then the public is extremely responsive to announcements.
-This also leads to coarse communication, but to avoid the public's overreaction to forward guidance.
-Ultimately, reputation creates a persuasion channel in equilibrium where the equilibrium message coarseness depends on the central bank anticipating the public’s responsiveness to announcements relative to its own forecasts.
-Finally, we use a state-of-the-art text analysis model on internal drafts of alternative Fed policy statements to estimate the equilibrium message space and to back out the Federal Reserve's reputation over time.
+We study a communication game between a central bank and the public where the central bank makes announcements about their noisy forecasts of shocks and sets policy to balance its inflation and output targets.
+Meanwhile, the public updates beliefs about policy conditional on (1) the bank’s announcement and (2) the public's belief about the central bank's ability to accurately forecast, called reputation for confidence.
+A tension between the central bank’s ability and their reputation induces nonmonotonic effects on how granularly the central bank communicates.
+Finally, we use a state-of-the-art text analysis model on internal drafts of alternative Fed policy statements to validate the model.

 Publications